noct-lang/noct/spec/noct-spec.rst

 ---------------

 A try expression will run a function that can 'throw'.

+There are 3 possible try expressions:

-When an error handler is defined inside of the function it is called from, the error handler will be called.
-Otherwise it will propagate the error and 'throw' in the calling function.
-(When no error handler is defined, the function that uses the try expression, is required to be able to throw a compatible error.)
+1. Propagating try: When an error is encountered, the error will be propagated to the calling function, if no handler is available, the encountered error needs to be compatible with function's error type
+2. Nullable try: When an error is encountered, the nullable version of the return value will be returned
+3. panicing try: When an error is encountered, the program is panic

+For each try, if an error handler is available, it will be invoked before doing anything else, when the try is propagating, the result of the handler will be thrown, otherwise the result of the error handler will be discarded

 .. code-block::

+    try-expr = try-propagate-expr
+             | try-nullable-expr
+             | try-nullpanic-expr;

-    try-expr = 'try', operand;
+    try-propagate-expr = 'try', operand;
+    try-nullable-expr = 'try?', operand;
+    try-panic-expr = 'try!', operand;

 Special keyword expressions
 ---------------------------